Consensus-Building Perspectives on Politics, Religion, and Life, from Alex Zorach

 The idea that the ends justify the means can be used to justify all sorts of evils, from extreme ones such as terrorism, to less visible (but still very destructive) ones, such as political corruption and badly-designed legislation.

 I see achieving good ends in the world as a continuous process, rather than a finite project.
 Good is something that I want to be doing as much as possible, at all times.
-Achieving good by doing evil is, according to my beliefs, impossible.
+Achieving good by doing evil is something that I see as very unlikely.
 I thus place greater emphasis on how work is carried out than on what the supposed goal of the work is, although in the end, both are important.

 This philosophy is represented by the following principles in politics, which can be summed up as acting with integrity at all times: